kstardust/KameBoyColor/README.md

 # A GameBoyColor Emulator
 This is a GameboyColor emulator written in my favorite language `C`.
 I uses [SDL2](https://github.com/libsdl-org/SDL)+[Dear ImGui](https://github.com/ocornut/imgui) for sounds, graphics and input.
-So it can be runned on any platform that supports SDL2.
+So it can run on any platform that supports SDL2.
 And the GUI part is totally separated from the core emulator, so you can easily replace it with your own GUI.
 Check the `gui/gui.h`.

 <div style="text-align: center;">